Abercrombie & Fitch Co. (ANF) Reveals an Earnings Mystery

 Abercrombie & Fitch Co.
-(NYSE:ANF) went down by -16.22% from its latest closing price compared to the recent 1-year high of $48.97.
-The company’s stock price has collected -5.41% of loss in the last five trading sessions.
-The Wall Street Journal reported 1 hour ago that SoFi Technologies, AMC, Salesforce, Snowflake: What to Watch in the Stock Market Today
+(NYSE:ANF) went down by -9.53% from its latest closing price compared to the recent 1-year high of $48.97.
+The company’s stock price has collected -26.35% of loss in the last five trading sessions.
+The Wall Street Journal reported on 03/02/22 that SoFi Technologies, AMC, Salesforce, Snowflake: What to Watch in the Stock Market Today

 Is It Worth Investing in Abercrombie & Fitch Co.
 (NYSE :ANF) Right Now?

 Abercrombie & Fitch Co.
-(NYSE:ANF) scored a price-to-earnings ratio above its average ratio, recording 8.12 x from its present earnings ratio.
-Plus, the 36-month beta value for ANF is at 1.60.
-Opinions of the stock are interesting as 5 analysts out of 10 who provided ratings for Abercrombie & Fitch Co. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 4 rated it as “hold,” and 1 as “sell.”
+(NYSE:ANF) scored a price-to-earnings ratio above its average ratio, recording 6.78 x from its present earnings ratio.
+Plus, the 36-month beta value for ANF is at 1.64.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse